-If a teacher accepts a voluntary assignment during his/her duty free lunch period, he/she will be compensated at the rate of \$26.32 per lunch period.
-This payment is only if the teacher does not have another duty-free lunch period.
+If a teacher accepts a voluntary assignment during their prep period, the employee will be compensated at the rate of \$27.63 per prep period.

 3.02 Administratively-Called Meetings

 Staff Meetings: Teachers are required to attend all mandatory administratively-called staff meetings.
 Administratively-called meetings may begin thirty (30) minutes before the normal workday begins or go thirty (30) minutes later than the end of the normal workday.
 Wednesday Professional Learning Communities (PLC) time will generally extend more than thrity (30) minutes beyond the normal workday.
 The number of staff meetings shall be established by the District.
 The administration shall attempt to provide reasonable notice of all such meetings.
 Teachers who are required to attend administratively-called meetings will receive no additional remuneration, above their regularly paid salaries, for attending such meetings.